Contact Us for a Free Consultation 703-352-9044

 Virginia Reckless Driving Penalties

 If convicted of Reckless Driving, six points are deducted as a demerit on the Defendant's driving record.
-The traffic infraction of Improper Driving carries a maximum fine of up to $500, with no potential for jail time or license suspension.
 A six point demerit can cause insurance rates to increase considerably, and may hinder the acquisition of security clearances and employment.
 A Reckless Driving conviction also stays on the Defendant's Virginia driving record for eleven (11) years.
 Convictions for the traffic infraction of Improper Driving stay on the Virginia driving record for only three years and it is a three point demerit.
 Please see the website Guide to Virginia DMV point System.

 Please note that a Reckless Driving conviction stays on a criminal record permanently and may not be removed.
 If the Reckless Driving charge is amended to Improper Driving or any other traffic infraction, the conviction is not reported on your criminal record.